AKSW/query-expansion-benchmark/README.md

 ### Aknowledgement

-If you plan to use the benchmark, you have to proper reference Glimmer, KBox and openQA.
+If you plan to use the benchmark or any part of the code, you might have to proper reference Glimmer, KBox and openQA.